Sacred mountains: By country and region

 Various cultures around the world maintain the importance of mountain worship and sacredness.
 One example is the Taranaki peoples of New Zealand.
 The Taranaki tribe view Mount Taranaki as sacred.
 The tribe was historically sustained by this mountain's waterways.
 As in other instances in Māori mythology, the mountain is anthropomorphized in various stories.
 For the tribespeople, Mount Taranaki has a deep spiritual significance and is seen as a life force.
 It is viewed as the place where life is given and to where people are returned after death.

-America
+Americas

+Native American people hold numerous mountains as sacred, including the Black Hills in South Dakota, Devils Tower, and Mount Shasta.
+Pueblo Peak in Taos, New Mexico is also regarded as sacred and is an example of Native Americans regaining their land by utilizing the First Amendment to the US Constitution.

 Navajo

 The Navajo possess a strong belief system in regards to the natural-supernatural world and have a belief that objects can have supernatural qualities.
 For example, the Navajo consider mountains to be sacred.
 There are four peaks, which are believed to have supernatural aspects.
 The mountains each represent a borderline of the original Navajo tribal land.
 The mountain ranges include Mount Taylor, the San Francisco Peaks, Blanca Peak, and Hesperus Peak located in the La Plata Mountains.

 Each mountain/peak is representative of a color, direction, and correlates with a cultural light phenomenon dealing with the cosmic scheme of the rising and of the setting sun.
 Directionally, the mountains are described in a clockwise motion following the movement of the Sun beginning with the eastern mountain of Blanca Peak.
 Blanca Peak is associated with the color white and the "Dawn Man" referring to the rising of the sun.
 Next in the south is Mount Taylor, which is associated with the color blue and the "Horizontal Blue Man" referring to the daytime.
 In the west is the San Francisco Peaks, which is representative of the color yellow and the "Horizontal Yellow Woman" and is associated with the setting of the sun.
 And finally in the north is the Hesperus Peak of the La Plata Mountains which is given the color black and belongs to the light phenomenon of the "Darkness Woman" representing night-time.